Indigenous Internationalisation

 Melbourne Workshop

-The University of Melbourne will host the Indigenous Knowledges Network within the Association of Pacific Rim Universities (APRU) from 19-23 November 2023, showcasing Melbourne and the Goulburn Valley and engaging with Wurundjeri Woi Wurrung and Yorta Yorta peoples and organisations.
-The workshop will address leadership in higher education on Indigenous engagement and will conclude with the University’s annual Narrm Oration, delivered by a leader from the international Indigenous community.
+The University of Melbourne hosted the second APRU Indigenous and First Nations Knowledges Network workshop in November 2023, showcasing Melbourne and the Goulburn Valley, and engaging with Wurundjeri Woi Wurrung and Yorta Yorta peoples and organisations.
+The workshop addressed leadership in Indigenous engagement in higher education and concluded with the University’s annual Narrm Oration, delivered by a leader from the international Indigenous community.